Department: Kellogg Career Management Ctr Salary/Grade: EXS/9

 Minimum of seven (7) years of experience working in career services, recruiting, and/or a related field.

-Experience in consulting or corporate strategy is highly desirable
+Experience in technology, private equity/venture capital, consumer goods or strategy is highly desirable.

 Preferred Competencies: (Skills, knowledge, and abilities)